 Personal Injury Lawyer in Philadelphia, PA

 A trip to the movie theater is a timeless experience and enjoyed by people all over the world.
 When you are planning your visit, you will likely only be thinking about that movie you’ve been so eager to watch.
 Not to mention the buttery popcorn and cool drink.
 There is very little chance you were thinking about slipping and falling at a movie theater.
 However, these accidents are very common.
-If you slipped and fell at a movie theater it is important to educate yourself on these types of incidents as well as your legal rights.
+If you slipped and fell at a movie theater it is important to educate yourself on these types of incidents as well as your legal rights and talk with a Philadelphia slip and fall lawyer.

 Understanding Movie Theater Slip and Falls

 Slipping and falling inside or outside of a movie theater can cause many different injuries ranging from mild to moderate, severe or life-threatening.
 Some injuries may require just a few days off work and have little to no impact on your life.
 Others might lead to chronic pain or permanent disability.
-As a slip and fall lawyer, we have known of cases that involve injuries such as:
+As a trip and fall lawyer in Philadelphia, PA, we have known of cases that involve injuries such as:

 - Muscle strain or tear